AnandRituraj/MailMerge-pro/README.md

 - **PDF Processing Errors**: Ensure your PDF is not password-protected and contains selectable text
 - **AI Mode Access**: If you cannot access AI mode, ensure the password is correctly set in environment variables
 - **OpenAI Errors**: Check that your API key is valid and has sufficient credits

+## Support

+If you encounter any issues or have questions, please open an issue on GitHub or contact the maintainer.